knub/wordbol/README.md

 #### StanbolEnhancer.php

 Apart from being a plugin for WordPress, this project also offers a library, which queries an Apache Stanbol instance from PHP.
 You can use this to access Stanbol from within PHP.
+It's MIT licensed.

 ##### Usage
 ###### Run enhancer